Jack Dawkins, 2017

-(This is an expanded and updated version of my 2007 article, ‘Plurality and “Genius”’.
-Updated further in February 2021.)
+(This is an expanded and updated version of my 2007 article, “Plurality and ‘Genius.'”)

 Spiritual powers